-Accounts receivable consist of amounts due for sales of seed and seed products.
+Receivables consist of amounts due in accordance with royalty agreements for licensed technology and for sales of seed and seed products.
 Other receivables consist of amounts due to the Corporation that arise in the normal course of business.
 The Corporation records receivables at net realizable value.
 No allowance is provided since all receivables are deemed fully collectible.